Coefficients of univariate Tutte polynomials with one variable fixed

 \section{Acknowledgements}

-Although we have found that Lemma \ref{comequ} is equivalent to a known combinatorial identity, we would like to express our sincere gratitude to Dr. Meiqiao Zhang for providing an elegant and concise proof in the early draft of the paper.
+We would like to thank Dr. Meiqiao Zhang for providing an elegant and concise proof of the combinatorial identity in Lemma \ref{identical1}.
+We also thank the anonymous referees of the early version of the paper leading to the present paper.

 This work is supported by National Natural Science Foundation of China (Nos.
-12171402 and 12401462) and Scientific Research Start-Up Foundation of Jimei University (No. ZQ2024116).
+12571379, 12401462, 12571366), the Natural Science Foundation of Shanxi Province (No. 202403021222034) and Scientific Research Start-Up Foundation of Jimei University (No. ZQ2024116).